tbarker/5X-Crypto-Security-Guide/README.md

 When a 5X Security Implementoor, decides to access their funds.
 That day will look roughly like this.

 Get up, shower, get dressed, have breakfast.
-Take out a normal laptop and grab a hardware wallet, setup a transaction on a multisig wallet.
+Take out their phone and grab a hardware wallet, setup a transaction on a multisig wallet.
 Read the newspaper.

 Go to the living room.
-Retrieve a second hardware wallet and a dedicated little laptop from a desk safe, scrutinise and sign the earlier transaction.
+Retrieve a second hardware wallet and a dedicated tablet from a desk safe, scrutinise and sign the earlier transaction.

 Cycle to their co-working office.
-Pull a second little laptop from their locker.
+Pull a second little tablet from their locker.
 Get the last hardware wallet.
 Give it one last look, and finally execute it.

 Not something to do every day or for small amounts.
 But a perfectly acceptable ritual every other month.